VOAR-FM

-VOAR-FM (96.7 MHz) is a Canadian radio station, which airs a christian format.
+VOAR-FM (96.7 MHz) is a Canadian radio station, which airs a Christian radio format.
 It is licensed to Mount Pearl, Newfoundland and Labrador, and serves the St. John's metropolitan area.
-VOAR is owned by the Seventh-day Adventist Church in Newfoundland & Labrador.
+VOAR is owned by the Seventh-day Adventist Church in Newfoundland and Labrador.
 Its radio studios and offices are on Topsail Road in Mount Pearl.

+VOAR-FM is a Class C FM station.
 The transmitter is off Kenmount Road, also in Mount Pearl.
-The effective radiated power (ERP) is 100,000 watts.
+The effective radiated power (ERP) is 100,000 watts, the maximum for most Canadian FM stations.

+Programming

 VOAR airs a blend of Christian talk and teaching programs along with Contemporary Christian music.
 Religious leaders heard on VOAR include Charles Stanley, Jim Daly, Joni Eareckson Tada and Chuck Swindoll.

 History

 Early years

 VOAR first began broadcasting in the fall of 1929 as 8BSL.
 In 1930, the station was renamed 8RA.
-It received the call sign VONA (Voice of the North Atlantic) in 1931 (using the ITU prefix VO that was assigned to the Dominion of Newfoundland before it joined Canada; it is one of four stations, alongside VOWR, VOCM, and VOCM-FM, to still use call signs beginning with VO rather than C).
-It would rename itself VOAC (Voice of the Adventist Church) in 1933, then once more to its current call-sign, VOAR (Voice of Adventist Radio) in 1938.
+It received the call sign VONA (Voice of the North Atlantic) in 1931 (using the ITU prefix VO that was assigned to the Dominion of Newfoundland before it joined Canada.
+It later switched to VOAC (Voice of the Adventist Church) in 1933, then once more to its current call sign, VOAR (Voice of Adventist Radio) in 1938.
+VOAR is one of four Canadian stations, along with VOWR 800, VOCM 590 and VOCM-FM 97.5, to still use call signs beginning with VO rather than C.

 Over the years, the station switched its frequency several times.
 From the 1950s through 1991, it broadcast at 1230 kHz, originally powered at only 100 watts.

-It then moved to its final AM frequency, 1210, getting a boost in power to 10,000 watts, which was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) in 1991.
+It then moved to its final AM frequency, 1210.
+The new dial position was coupled with a boost in power to 10,000 watts, which was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) in 1991.
 But because 1210 is a clear channel frequency reserved for Class A WPHT Philadelphia, VOAR used a directional antenna to avoid interference.
 It later moved its city of license from St. John's to Mount Pearl, the community where its transmitter and studios are located.